-Investments that the Bank holds for the purpose of short-term profit taking are classified as trading instruments.
+Investments that the Bank holds for the purpose of short-term profit taking are classified as financial assets for trading.
 Debt investments that the Bank has the intent and ability to hold to maturity are classified as held-to-maturity assets.
 Other investments are classified as available-for-sale assets.